What Does Ekklesia (Ecclesia) Mean?

 Thus, we might define the “church” as the King’s Executive Body.
 Together, we’re called to serve as His representatives on this earth and to rule on His behalf.
 Paul used the word “ambassadors” (2 Corinthians 5:20), another socio-political term.

 It goes without saying that representing and ruling on His behalf involves loving and serving people not controlling and lording it over them.
-In fact, we’re not to rule over people; we’re to overcome the powers of darkness that rule over them.
+Jesus reminded us frequently, in word and action, that we’re called to serve not rule others.

 “…and the gates of Hades shall not prevail against it.”

 Secondly, Jesus envisioned a prevailing ekklesia against whom even the “gates of Hades”— note, not the “gates of hell” as many are in the habit of misquoting—would not prevail.

 The phrase “gates of Hades” referred principally to the power of death.
 The word Hades was used as a synonym for the Hebrew word Sheol: the grave, the great leveller, death.
 While the Greek word Hades also had other pagan connotations in ancient Greek thought, they weren’t imported into mainstream Judaism (as they were unfortunately in Christendom from about the second century AD).